Castration: Modern era

-In 1878, Pope Leo XIII prohibited the Church from hiring any more castrated singers, leading to the end of castrated singers in Italy.

 Wim Deetman was criticized by the Dutch parliament for excluding evidence of castration in his report on sexual abuse by the Roman Catholic Church, where ten children were allegedly "punished" by castration in the 1950s for reporting sexual abuse by Roman Catholic priests.
-However, the Deetman Commission had rejected it as the person who reported the incident admitted it was speculative.
-Voluntary castration for homosexuality was also state policy in Netherlands at that point, as well against Catholic canon law, and there has been no evidence suggesting the Church had a part in organizing the procedures.
+The Deetman Commission had rejected it as the person who reported the incident admitted it was speculative.

-In 1952, Alan Turing—the father of computer science and the inventor of the Turing machine—was criminally prosecuted for homosexual acts and chose chemical castration as an alternative to a period of imprisonment.

 In Spain, a law against castration was used to deny sex-reassignment surgery to transgender people until the Penal Code was reformed in 1983.

-Chemical castration has been and is used as part of sentencing in criminal cases.

 China

-According to legend, during the reign of the legendary Emperor Shun and Yu in China, in 2281 BC, castration was passed into law as a punishment, remaining so until the reign of Gaozu of Tang (589–600 AD).
+According to legend, during the reign of the legendary Emperor Shun and Yu in China, in 2281 BC, castration was passed into law as a punishment, remaining so until the reign of Gaozu of Tang (618–626 AD).
 However, it was still practiced after his reign.
 According to historians, it was incorporated into Chinese law during the Zhou dynasty.
 It was one of the five physical punishments that could be legally inflicted on criminals in China.

 Records of castrations in China date to the Shang dynasty (c.
 1700–1050 BC), when the Shang kings castrated prisoners of war.